MileHacker Logo

 Fall and Winter Overview

 • Fall provides a beautiful transition with mild and pleasant weather.
-September continues having warm days in the 60s-70s°F (15-24°C), gradually cooling to the 50s-60s°F (10-18°C) by October.
+September continues with warm days in the 60s-70s°F (15-24°C), gradually cooling to the 50s-60s°F (10-18°C) by October.

-• Winter on The Cape is cold and typically has snow.
+• Winter on The Cape is cold and often features snow.
 Temperatures average between the 20s-40s°F (-6-4°C).

-• Many seasonal businesses close at this time of year, and the atmosphere becomes quiet and serene.
+• Many seasonal businesses close at this specific time of year, and the atmosphere becomes quiet and serene.

 Weather Considerations

 Nor'easters, strong winter storms from November to April, bring heavy snow, powerful winds, plus major coastal flooding.
-Nor'easters cause power outages, trip interruptions, and road closures.
+Nor'easters cause power failures, trip interruptions, and road closures.
 If traveling in winter, monitor storm predictions closely.

 High Season